 Stoves flues should be swept at least once a year.

-No, not necessarily.
-From an accoutnig point of view our preferred payment methods are BACS (bank transfer), Cash or Cheque in that order.
+No, actually. from an accounting point of view our preferred payment methods are Contactless (card), BACS (bank transfer), Cash or Cheque.
+But essentially whatever is easiest for you.

 A lot depends on where you actually live.
 Bath is in a smoke control zone so you can only burn smokeless fuel on an open fire.
 You can use kindling to help ge it going.
 For detailed information follow this link to the correct page on B&NES website.